[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Well…” I lean in, our faces now as close as when our conversation began, “Whatever it is, whatever journey we shall take…does this mean we shall do it together?”

 At last…he leans in as close as we can muster.
 Cracked, barren lips become soft, sweeter than the most prized honey, as two bodies seem to combine into one.

 Now I let go of his hand, and throw my arms around him instead, stroking his silky hair.
-The two of us collapse in the sheets below, his entire body below mine…
+The two of us collapse in the sheets below, his entire body atop of mine…

 I close my eyes as he wraps his arms around me, being enveloped by a shining light… So warm.
 So safe.

 “Hikaru…” I whisper in his ear, “I…I apologize that I doubted you, when you said we would meet again.
-That we would have a nice, peaceful life… I know we will…we always will.”
+That we would have a joyful, peaceful life… I know we will…we always will.”